Geetima2021/PLL-IC-design-using-Open-Source-PDK-Google-Skywater-130nm/README.md

 ![CP_comb](https://user-images.githubusercontent.com/63381455/127774109-4723c54a-67ae-429d-9dbc-1e5e58a90d15.JPG)

 Now in order to stabilize the output a loop filter (LPF) is added along with the capacitor.
-The value of the capacitor is is change and its value is based on the thumb rule along with the loop filter bandwidth is as shown in the figure.
+The value of the capacitor is change and its value is based on the thumb rule and  with the loop filter bandwidth is as shown in the figure.

 ![charge_pump](https://user-images.githubusercontent.com/63381455/127774970-0200c314-f426-440f-b6ef-33de727db623.jpg)

 ## Voltage control oscillator and Frequency Divider

 The most common oscillator, Ring oscillator is used as a VCO.
-It consists of odd number of inverters connected in series, which has the same number of delay.
+It consists of odd number of inverters connected in series, which has the same  delay.
 The output flips after the delay and hence driving half of a period which is given twice the delay of the inverter and the inverter count viz `period = 2*delay(inverter)*inverter count` which bascically signifies that it has a fixed frequency.
 To have control over the frequency, a current starving mechanism is used over the ring oscillator circuit, where two supply of currect sources are provided to the top and bottom of the ring oscillator, which are controlled by the control voltage.
 The current sources in turn control the frequencies.It is necesary to design the VCO circuit prooperly to ensure that the desired range of frequency for is obtained.

 ![VCO](https://user-images.githubusercontent.com/63381455/127775454-6c06558a-26b6-4efa-bccb-b8a03e0c93d1.JPG)